 The Zodiac Killer carried out his killings in Northern California from the late 1960s until the early 1970s.
 The killer mailed 37 pieces of mail to the media but authorities suspect that seven people were likely killed by the suspect, all between the ages of ages of 16 and 29, although it’s possible there are more victims, still unconfirmed.

 The victims were both male and female.
 On December 20, 1968, Betty Lou Jensen and David Faraday, both high school students, were killed on their first date while parked on Lake Herman Road in Benicia.
-On July 4, 1969, Darlene Ferrin and Michael Mageau were killed while parked at Blue Rock Springs Park in Vallejo.
+On July 4, 1969, Darlene Ferrin and Michael Mageau were shot while parked at Blue Rock Springs Park in Vallejo.
+Mageau survived the attack

-On September 27, 1969, Bryan Hartnell and Cecelia Shepard, both college students at Pacific Union College, were killed while having a picnic on a small island at Lake Berryessa in Napa County.
+On September 27, 1969, Bryan Hartnell and Cecelia Shepard, both college students at Pacific Union College, were stabbed while having a picnic on a small island at Lake Berryessa in Napa County.
+Hartnell survived eight stab wounds to the back; Shepard died from her wounds two days later.
 On October 11, 1969, the killer struck again and murdered Paul Stine while riding passenger in Stine’s cab at the intersection of Mason and Geary Streets in San Francisco.

 The Zodiac Killer continued to mail cryptic letters and cards to the media throughout the 1970s, threatening to blow up a bus and expressing frustration that people weren’t wearing “Zodiac” buttons.
 The suspect also took credit for the abduction of Kathleen Johns in 1969, a woman who managed to escape after a man offered her a ride to the gas station in 1970.

 [Feature Photo: Zodiac Killer/San Francisco Police Department]